nikku/jquery-bootstrap-scripting/README.md

 {
   click: function() { }, // callback to execute on button click (has this bound to the dialog)
   primary: true | false, // if this button is the primary button (will be styled accordingly)
-  additionalClasses: "info" // additional classes to be attached to the button }
+  type: "info" // basically additional classes to be attached to the button }
 ```